mother/mongoose-summarize/README.md

 # mongoose-summarize

-To minimize populates and improve performance, we dereference data that is accessed frequently and is changed seldom.
+To minimize populates and improve query performance, we dereference data that is accessed frequently and is changed seldom.

-To make it very easy to manage dereferenced data, we invented a technique and a plugin we call summarization.
+To make it very easy to manage dereferenced data, we created a technique and a plugin we call summarization.

 Take the User schema for example.